schuchert/wikispaces/pages/JUnit_4.x.md

 If you can use the forth option, that's the way to go.
 For this example, which I have taken from some work I'm doing right now, I don't have this option yet.
 I'm not ready to get to that building block.
 It will happen in a few days to a week depending on my free time.
 So for me, this option is not applicable for this situation.
 If it were, I'd use it.

 ### Option 5
 This leaves the TimeBomb example.
 This test expects an exception to be thrown.
 I'm using the TimeBomb class to throw the necessary exception until some time in the future.
 If I have not remembered to go back and write this test by that future date, TimeBomb will stop throwing the exception and the test will start to fail.
-It allows me to put a place holder in with an //**active**// reminder to fix it at some point in the future.
+It allows me to put a place holder in with an **active** reminder to fix it at some point in the future.

 I've used this on what has grown to a team of around 60 people (from 6) all working on different applications based on a common architecture.
 We've been using this kind of thing now for over 3 years and it seems to remain a valuable technique.
 You can review the code for [TimeBomb](JUnit_4.x#TimeBombCode) below.
 Since I've written it from scratch on this example, it's pretty small.
 As I need more methods, I'll add them.
 It's the idea that is valuable, not the implementation.